 Delivered on behalf of Edinburgh Napier University, the development is located in the Dalry area of the city centre which, prior to construction, was home to industrial premises which was demolished by CCG upon site start in April 2015.

-The design seeks to complete the rear of the Orwell Terrace courtyard, an area that is largely flanked by four storey housing.
-However, rather than replicating the existing typology, Orwell Terrace consists of three blocks reaching four storeys to the north east, and to the south east, a seven storey rotunda establishes a distinctive presence onto the more open aspect of Dalry Park.
-To the west, a four storey L-shaped block helps mask the rear of the adjacent Lidl supermarket offering a pleasant urban alternative to the poor semi-industrial aspect.
+The design seeks to complete the rear of the Orwell Terrace courtyard, an area that is largely flanked by four-storey housing, however, rather than replicating the existing typology, Orwell Terrace consists of three blocks reaching four storeys to the northeast, and to the southeast, a seven storey rotunda establishes a distinctive presence onto the more open aspect of Dalry Park.
+To the west, a four-storey L-shaped block helps mask the rear of the adjacent Lidl supermarket offering a pleasant urban alternative to the poor semi-industrial aspect.

-CCG completed the development in September 2016
+CCG completed the Orwell Terrace in September 2016.

 Edinburgh Napier University